 - Sale of a practice: A payment made by one practitioner to another as payment for purchasing the practice does not constitute a violation of the Anti-Kickback Statute.

 To see a complete list of Anti-Kickback safe harbors, click here.Contact Our Qui Tam/False Claims Act Lawyers Today

 Now that you are aware of the function and purpose of the Anti-Kickback Statute, you may be able to detect violations to the Anti-Kickback Statute from your physician or healthcare provider.
-If you believe your physician is acting in violation of the Anti-Kickback Statute, contact one of the experienced qui tam lawyers at Willoughby Brod LLP today so we can get started on your whistleblower claim.
+If you believe your physician is acting in violation of the Anti-Kickback Statute, contact one of the experienced qui tam lawyers at the Brod Law Firm today so we can get started on your whistleblower claim.
 Contact us online or at (800) 427-7020 to schedule your confidential consultation and find out how we can help.